Campaign of the Month: October 2017

 The only thing Emerson claims to remember about his childhood is being bored.
 The ADHD diagnosis and lack of attention from his parents might’ve also had something to do with it.
 Unable to compete with his siblings academically, he acted out or just didn’t try, citing “boredom.”

-It was a cold winter night in 2012 when Emerson pulled into a rest stop in the middle of some barrens.
+It was a cold winter night in 2012 when Emerson pulled into a rest stop in the middle of nowhere.
 Not a soul was visible for miles.
 When he finished in the bathroom, there was a woman he could only describe as “amazingly hot” checking out his bike.
 He hit on her and she laughed at him.
 Emerson took the rejection in stride until she said:

 “I’ll make you a wager, ace.
-There’s a burned-out diner twenty miles east of here.
+There’s a burned out diner twenty miles east of here.
 I’ll race you to it.
 If you lose, I kill you.
 If you win, I’ll make you immortal.”

 Emerson was thoroughly jaded by that point in his life.
-Where most of the friends he’d made on the road were bouncing in and out of rehab “like a balloon castle at a kid’s birthday party,” Emerson just did amazingly stupid things, on his bike and off it.
+Where most of the friends he’d made on the road were bouncing in and out of rehab “like a balloon castle at a kid’s birthday party,” Emerson just did amazingly stupid things, on and off his bike.
 Stunt driving.
 Maxing out his speedometer for the hell of it.
 Jumping around on high things (and calling it parkour once he found out about that).
 Not wearing a helmet, against the advice of older drivers, because he looked cooler without one.

 The woman was an amazing driver.
-She seemed even more heedless of her personal safety than Emerson and pulled off insane stunts no human should have been able to do.
+She seemed even more heedless of her personal safety than Emerson and pulled off insane stunts no human should have been able to.
 But in the end, she underestimated his bike.
 No beat-up Kawasaki could match the power of his custom-built, lovingly maintained Ducati.